-[section 57A inserted by section 28 of Act 72 of 1997]
+[section 57A inserted by section 28 of Act 72 of 1997 and repealed by section 22 of Act 74 of 2008]

 58. Right to appeal Chief Inspector of Mines's decision

 - (1) Any person adversely affected by a decision of the Chief Inspector of Mines, either in terms of section 57(3) or in the exercise of any power under this Act, may appeal against the decision to the Labour Court. - (2) An appeal under subsection (1), must be lodged with the registrar of the Labour Court in accordance with the rules of the Labour Court, within 60 days of the date that the Chief Inspector of Mines's decision was given. - (3) The Labour Court must consider the appeal and confirm, set aside or vary the decision.